-More than a battlefield
+More Than a Battlefield

 Palo Alto's Other SideTo the north, south, and west, the open prairie gives way to dense thickets of mesquite, acacia, and thorny undergrowth crowning low rises.
-These thickets are believed to have inspired the name Palo Alto-or tall trees.
+These thickets are believed to have inspired the name Palo Alto (Tall Trees.)
 The park is crisscrossed by a series of shallow ravines, known as resacas.

-History & nature side by side
+History & Nature Side by Side

 Fortunately, cultural and natural resource activities at the park usually complement each other.
 Battlefield preservation projects usually support habitat preservation.
 This habit provides a home for plants and animals that have called Palo Alto their home since the time of the war.
 Similarly, projects to restore the landscape to its Mexican War era appearance generally encourage restoration of native habitat and species.